mvhenten/email-template/README.md

 [![Build Status](https://drone.io/github.com/mvhenten/peryton/status.png)](https://drone.io/github.com/mvhenten/peryton/latest)

-nodemailer transport, provide a link ), and what the arguments to Template are

 # Templating engines

 The following templating engines are supported.
 The dependencies listed are required in order to run them along with this library.